dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 # BEGIN SOLUTION

-**Answer: ** Option 5: None of the above
+**Answer: ** None of the above

 Again, from our formula given by the central limit theorem, the sample STD doesn't depend on the number of bootstrap resamples so long as it's "sufficiently large".
-Thus increasing our bootstrap sample form 1000 to 4000 will have no effect toe the std of `boots`
+Thus increasing our bootstrap sample form 1000 to 4000 will have no effect on the std of `boots`

 # END SOLUTION